Gene Ontology: Terms and ontology

 From a practical view, an ontology is a representation of something we know about.
-"Ontologies" consist of representations of things that are detectable or directly observable, and the relationships between those things.
+"Ontologies" consist of representations of things that are detectable or directly observable and the relationships between those things.

-There is no universal standard terminology in biology and related domains, and term usages may be specific to a species, research area or even a particular research group.
+There is no universal standard terminology in biology and related domains, and term usage may be specific to a species, research area, or even a particular research group.
 This makes communication and sharing of data more difficult.
 The Gene Ontology project provides an ontology of defined terms representing gene product properties.
 The ontology covers three domains: